mj-felix/end-game-spreadsheet/README.md

 ## Description

-EndGame Spreadsheet is a simple spreadsheet built in pure JavaScript.
+EndGame Spreadsheet is a simple spreadsheet built using pure JavaScript.

 ## Scope of Functionalities